Yes, America's anchorman is away and he'll be back Wednesday.

 These are the jokes they used to do about Bob Hope.

-You know, Bob Hope loved the prompt teleprompter, and all the other guys, uh Jack Benny and uh and George Burns and all the other fellas would make jokes that uh when when uh Bob Hope came down in the morning and there was Dolores at the breakfast table, he'd have the teleprompter behind her head and he'd be reading, How are you this morning, darling?
+And all the other guys, Jack Benny and George Burns and all the other fellas would make jokes that when Bob Hope came down in the morning and there was Dolores at the breakfast table, he'd have the teleprompter behind her head and he'd be reading, How are you this morning, darling?

 Did you sleep well?

-Obama is living it!
+Obama is living it.

 This is very bizarre.